rajeev29five/rajeev29five.github.io/index.md

 ---
 ---

+## What is a command?
+A command is an instruction given to computer to do something, such as run a program or group of programs.
+These commands are given to computer by typing it in command-line or a terminal and then pressing ENTER key, which in turn will pass them to the shell.
+Most of the commands take the following form.

+> command [OPTIONS] additional_arguments

+`command name `: The command you want to give to the computer.

+`[OPTIONS] `: Known as flags or arguments to specify command how to act.
+These are often preceded by single(`-`) or double(`--`) dash and can be left out in case of certain commands.

+`additional_arguments `: additional information that tells the command to what to work on such as file or directory name.
+It may or may not be necessary depending on the command used.

 ## What is a Terminal?

 A terminal is text-based application used for viewing, manipulating and handling files on your computer.
 It can be considered as Windows' File Explorer or Mac's Finder without a graphical interface.
 It is also known as **CLI, command line, console, prompts**.